A power series is an infinite sum built from powers of (xc)(x-c):

 n=0(x2)n3n.\sum_{n=0}^{\infty} \frac{(x-2)^n}{3^n}.

-This is a power series centered at c=2c=2.
-To find the radius of convergence, apply the ratio test to
+This is centered at c=2c=2.
+Apply the ratio test to an=(x2)n3na_n = \frac{(x-2)^n}{3^n}:

 an+1an=(x2)n+13n+13n(x2)n=x23.\left|\frac{a_{n+1}}{a_n}\right| = \left|\frac{(x-2)^{n+1}}{3^{n+1}} \cdot \frac{3^n}{(x-2)^n}\right| = \frac{|x-2|}{3}.

-So the radius of convergence is
+so the radius is

-That gives the interior interval (1,5)(-1,5).
+giving the interior interval (1,5)(-1,5).
 Now test the endpoints one at a time.

 n=01,\sum_{n=0}^{\infty} 1,